chersof/coursera-getting-and-cleaning-data/README.md

 # Creating the data set
 The R script run_analysis.R can be used to create the data set.
 It retrieves the source data set and transforms it to produce the final data set by implementing the following steps (see the Code book for details, as well as the comments in the script itself):

-•	Download and unzip source data if it doesn't exist.

 •	Read data.

 •	Merge the training and the test sets to create one data set.